ShunSakurai/easy_paste/README.md

 All you have to do for installation and upgrading is to download and run the installer.

-This program needs to be **kept in the folder** to work.
-It does not work by itself.

-If you have the Python environment installed, you can run the source code with `python(3) easy_paste.py` or `import easy_paste` even on Mac and on any OS.
+If you have the Python environment installed, you can run the source code with `python easy_paste.py`, `python3 easy_paste.py`, or `import easy_paste` even on Mac and on any OS.

 ## Build
 To convert the Python code to .exe file, and to create an installer, follow steps below.